MESH-Research/cbox-mla-blog/readme.md

 # Content Changes Required for 2.0 Rollout

+ * [ ] In `blog.commons.mla.org/wp-admin/themes.php`, activate another theme and then re-activate the cbox-mla-blog theme.
-[ ] Populate "Sidebar 1" with content from existing cbox-mla-blog theme:
+ * [ ] In Dashboard -> Appearance -> Widgets, populate "Sidebar 1" with content from existing blog.
+This will be slightly different for each blog.
+For FAQ, it's:
- * Recent Posts
+   - Recent Posts
- * Categories
+   - Categories
- * Text: About this FAQ
+   - Text: About this FAQ

 # Bones
 A Lightweight Wordpress Development Theme